Whether you’re buying or selling a business, the chances are that ‘vendor funding’ will play an important role in getting the deal done.

 For sellers, offering vendor finance can increase the pool of potential buyers, and therefore increase the sale price due to competitive tension.
 For buyers, vendor finance can provide an additional funding source that leaves traditional funding (such as from banks) for things like working and expansion capital.

-Set out below are 5 things you need to consider from a seller’s perspective:
+Set out below are 5 things you need to consider from a seller’s perspective (purchasers should also take note!):

 1. You should require a significant initial payment